-Involving national offices and user associations not only benefits the quality of the Guidelines, but also facilitates convergence, that is, the process of exploring common ground on issues where there may be diverging practices.
-Making the Guidelines available in all EU languages will raise awareness of Office practice among Member States and users and make differences in practice easier to identify.
+Involving national offices and user associations not only benefits the quality of the Guidelines, but also facilitates convergence, that is, the process of finding common ground on issues where there may be diverging practices.
+Making the Guidelines available in all the EU languages helps raise awareness of Office practice among Member States and users and makes differences in practice easier to identify.